Ernie Stanton: Early life

 Ernest "Ernie" George Stanton Burch was born on August 23, 1890, in England, to Walter Stanton and Annie Burch.
 He was baptized at St. Philip church in the Metropolitan Borough of Lambeth on 21 September 1890 with his parents being listed as Walter and Annie Stanton Burch.

 According to Ernie's United States passport application, the Stanton Burch family emigrated to the United States on February 18, 1899.
 However, the family's record in the 1900 United States census states they arrived in 1898, and were at that time living in Chicago.

 Ernie's father was a comic actor who gained the moniker "The Giant Rooster" on the British stage prior to coming to the United States.
 He was particularly known for his performances in pantomimes.
 His father also worked as an acting teacher, and one his pupils was Charlie Chaplin.
 Also, Ernie's mother who used the nickname "Tina Corri" was a opera singer from Dublin and was a member of the Tony Pastor Company.
 In his youth, Ernie performed alongside his parents and brother in the vaudeville family act known as The Stantons.

 Boxing and baseball careers

 Stanton trained as a boxer with Jack McCarron in Allentown, Pennsylvania.
 By 1910, he was working as a sparring partner to boxers Buck Falvey and Billy Allen while simultaneously performing in vaudeville with his family.
 When he was in Philadelphia, he used the nickname Young George Erne and was also another sparing partner with Jack Britton and Mike Gibbons.
+His father was also his manager at the time.
 Known in the ring as George Ernie, a 1912 article in The Butte Daily Post described him as a "welterweight champion of Maine".
-In 1942 he reconnected with an old opponent of his, Bill "Wild Bill" Fleming, and in a newspaper article about that meeting described Fleming as "one of the most powerful punchers ever to lace on the leather mittens".
+In 1942, he reconnected with an old opponent of his, Bill "Wild Bill" Fleming, and in a newspaper article about that meeting described Fleming as "one of the most powerful punchers ever to lace on the leather mittens".